Adding Moldings to Cabinets

 To add base molding to a cabinet

-- If you are working with a new plan, you will need to add a cabinet.
-From the menu, select Build> Cabinet> Base Cabinet and click in floor plan view to add a base cabinet to the plan.
+- From the menu, select Build> Cabinet> Base Cabinet and click in floor plan view to add a base cabinet to the plan.

-- Click the Select Objects tool and double-click on the cabinet to open the Base Cabinet Specification dialog for that cabinet.
-Select the Moldings panel.
+- Click the Select Objects tool and then click on the Open Object edit tool to display the Base Cabinet Specification dialog.

-- Click the Add New button to open the Select Library Object dialog.
+- Go to the Moldings panel and click the Add New button to open the Select Library Object dialog.

 - Click the OK button to close the dialog box and return to the Molding tab of the Base Cabinet Specification dialog.
 The molding you selected will display in the preview image to the right.